 Once you have identified the type of business and the permit or license required, you can simply go ahead and apply to the specific licensing board or state agencies or county for that particular business type.

-If you have any questions regarding registration of your business or require information regarding business license in Minnesota, feel free to call us at 702-871-8678.
+If you have any questions regarding registration of your business or require information regarding business license in Minnesota, feel free to call us on 702-871-8678.